Kinvey/kinvey-cli/README.md

       App or organization ID for use with `--domain <app|org>`.

-* `flex logs`
+* `flex logs [serviceId]`

    Retrieves and displays Flex Services logs.
 Logs calls return 100 entries by default and can return up to 2,000 entries.
 Logs are displayed in the following format: `<runtime id> <timestamp> - <message>`.
 Combine with the paging and limiting options to narrow down your search.
 Logs for external Flex Services are not returned.
-You can specify a Flex Service to read logs from using the `--serviceId` option.
+You can specify a Flex Service to read logs from using the `serviceId` positional argument.
 In addition to the global options, this command supports the following options:

    * `--from`